viertaxa/hubitat/Drivers/AeotecHEMGen5-2-Phase/README.md

 This driver is in `BETA` status and is considered a *MVP* (Minimum Viable Product).
 While all basic functionality should work, nothing extra has been added.
 Please file issues with feature requests if there is a functionality you would like to see added.

+## Known Issues

+- Hubitat's Driver interface does not handle multi-select options well.
+This means a few things:
+    - You will not see the option to multi-select until you save the configuration at least once.
+    - Selections do not persist after refresh or saving.
+    - Unfortunately, there is no workaround for this.
+If you find it frustrating, please bring it up with Hubitat support.

 ## Tested environments

 **Hubs:**